imrehorvath/bundle-dylibs/README.md

 Command line tool to make standalone apps out of dependent apps on macOS, by packing the extra dynamic libraries into the application bundle.

 ## Prerequisite
-The Xcode Command Line Tools (CLT) must be installed before running this tool.
+- Xcode Command Line Tools (CLT) must be installed before running this tool.

 ## About
 This tool can be used to make a standalone, hence transferable -between different macOS systems- app out of otherwise dependent app.
 The dependency mentioned here comes from the extra dynamic libraries an app depends on, which are not present by default on macOS. eg. `libgnutls`.
-You can have such a situation when you build an app from source which depends on extra dynamic libraries, eg. the GNU Emacs.
+You can have such a situation when you build an app from source which depends on extra dynamic libraries, eg. the [GNU Emacs](https://www.gnu.org/software/emacs/).
 I use this tool to make a standalone `Emacs.app` out of the one which we get by building it from the official source.

 Prevoiusly I was using [David Caldwell's Emacs For Mac OS X](https://emacsformacosx.com/), which did provide me with a good service for a long time, but unfortunately, on newer macOS versions due to the enhanced security features, like app-based access control to folders like `Desktop`, etc. it become a bit of pain.